asaldivar/Exco-Live-Client/README.md

 ## Features & Requirements
 **A. Check-In & Test Connections**
 * Check-in is required for every user to track attendance and ensure minimum system requirements are met.
 A user should land on the check-in page before entering the live stream page.
 * A user only needs to be checked in once throughout the lifespan of an event.
-After check-in has been done, a user is to land directly on the live stream page.
+If a user has already been checked in, they are to land directly on the live stream page.

 _Check-in process has two steps:_
 1. Test Connection